NGC 4902

 NGC 4902 is a barred spiral galaxy in the constellation Virgo.
 The galaxy lies about 110 million light years away from Earth, which means, given its apparent dimensions, that NGC 4902 is approximately 100,000 light years across.
-It was discovered by William Herschel on February 8, 1785.
+It was discovered by German-British astronomer William Herschel on February 8, 1785.

 Characteristics

 NGC 4902 has a prominent bar.
 There is a brighter stellar feature visible on the southwest side of the bar, but it could also be superimposed.
 Two spiral arms emerge at the ends of the bar and overlap, forming an inner ring.
 There is a kink at the north side of the ring.
 Three spiral arms emanate from the ring, along with a fainter arm.
 The third arm appears semi-detacted from the inner ring.
 The arms are diffuse and feature many HII regions.
 The star formation rate of the galaxy is estimated to be 3.8 per year.

 Supernovae

 Three supernovae have been observed in NGC 4902: